profile picture

 Student Project Lead & Software Developer @ UofT Spark Design Team

-Managing the DinoJump project with a team of 10 alongside with fellow project lead, Alexander Lay.
+Managed the DinoJump project with a team of 10 alongside with fellow project lead, Alexander Lay.

 The Spark Design Team builds interactive LED displays for the UofT Engineering community.